x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 # Code example
-* This particular code needs three files to make it all work i will include all of them here in the repo.
+* This particular code needs four files to make it all work i will include all of them here in the repo.
 * The Dll i included it for easyness.

+* Win-Server2022|2019-UAC-Bypass.ps1 (For server editions)
-* UAC-Bypass.ps1
+* Win10|1-UAC-Bypass.ps1
 * sl0puacb.cs
 * sl0p.dll

 # Setup Windows envo
-* windows server 2022 | 2019
+* windows server 2022 | 2019 (For Server Editions use this file...)
-* win 11 | win 10
+* win 11 | win 10 (For regular windows use this file....)
 * Add a new account non admin, on either windows server editions.
 Or windows editions.
 * Set Exec policy powershell remote or bypass or unrestricted.
 * Add a rdp if needed, i tested it with rdp (works also if u just run it on the system without rdp)